designing your vision

 The site analysis is different from the Initial Consultation.
 It's our opportunity to look at the building and the site without input from the client in its entirety.
 We take lots of photos inside and outside the existing home or of the vacant site.
 If there is a dwelling on site we undertake a measure up of the building - sometime partially, sometime entirely, depending on the scope of works.
 We also take some dimensions on the outside but we usually engage a surveyor to measure external distances.

-After the architectural concept is understood the initial design can begin.
+More than often the client is keen to jump straight into this stage, and waives the conceptual design.
 The initial design usually includes; 3D drawings (so the form and finish externally is understood), floor plans, elevations and a section.
 The initial design should be presented in person but sometimes this is not possible and drawings can easily be presented using online meeting software.
 After the initial design presentation it's highly recommended that the client prints off copies of the plans and marks up the plans with red notes.
 It's wise that the client doesn't provide a quick turn-around with their feedback.
 It's far better to keep the plans for a few weeks and then send the plans back to the designer.
 This provides considered & clear instructions from the client to the designer on updates to the plans so the developed design drawings can be prepared.
 Remember as the client, always include as many changes as possible in one go.
 Little changes made "here and there" always take more CAD time than if you send one big list.
 The designer is often happy to accommodate a few little extra changes but if there are a lots of change requests the architect will often charge the client for updates to documentation.
 Check your agreement.
 If they're not charging extra, be kind with their time.

 Every design is different, and depending on the complexity, a conceptual design phase maybe offered to the client.
 The conceptual design provides a simple way of relaying to the client in the early stages that the designer has understood the client brief.
 The conceptual design may only include imagery or it can also include 3D form models and a floor plan.
 Often if the client creates a Pinterest board or similar and shares this with the designer it may well be enough to get everyone one on the same page in relation to architectural style.